MicrosoftDocs/security/zero-trust/azure-infrastructure-virtual-machines.md

   - msftsolution-scenario
   - zerotrust-solution
 ---

-# Apply Zero Trust principles to virtual machines
+# Apply Zero Trust principles to virtual machines in Azure

 This article helps you apply the principles of Zero Trust to virtual machines in Azure: